 - U6 coed (4 & 5 yr olds) practices on Fridays with games on Sunday

-- U8 (6 & 7 yr olds) typically practices 1x per week with games mostly on Saturday
+- U8 (6 & 7 yr olds) typically practices 1x per week with games on Saturday and Sunday

-- U10 (8 & 9 yr olds) typically practice 1-2x per week with games mostly on Saturday
+- U10 (8 & 9 yr olds) typically practice 1-2x per week with games on Saturday and Sunday

-- U12 (10 & 11 yr olds) typically practice 2x per week with games mostly on Saturday
+- U12 (10 & 11 yr olds) typically practice 2x per week with games on Saturday and Sunday

-- U19 coed (15-18 yr olds) typically practice 2x per week with games mostly on Saturday
+- U19 coed (15-18 yr olds) typically practice 2x per week with games on Saturday and Sunday

-Unfortunately, we cannot provide practice days and times before you register.
+Practice schedules are created AFTER teams are formed based on your volunteer coach preference.
+We cannot provide practice days and times before you register.
 Before you register, please consider that switching teams or refunds are not be permitted even if practice times are inconvenient.
-The program requires a bit of family flexibility.
-Our 800+ families commit without knowing the day, time, and location of training.
-Here's why.
-Please remember we are a volunteer organization relying on volunteer coaches to guide our teams.
-Your volunteer coach selects a practice slot at the end of July (after you registered).
-There are too many variables for the Club to predict in advance when and where volunteers will decide to practice.
+The program requires flexibility.
+Each year 1000 families commit without knowing the day, time, and location of training.
+We are a volunteer organization relying on volunteer coaches to guide our teams.
 Alternatively, you can volunteer to coach a team and select a practice time and location that works for you.
 No experience needed.
 We can provide training and equipment.
 Each season we have enthusiastic first-time coaches.

-Coaches can start practicing in by mid-August.
-However, this is based on your coaches schedule and preference.
-Many teams start 1-2 weeks later.
+Coaches can start practicing the week of August 30 depending on field availability.
+However, this is based on your volunteer coach's schedule and preference.
 Coaches communicate practice information to teams.
-U6 will start practices in late August.

 We form balanced teams based on age, skill level, years experience, and gender for coed teams.
 After the initial grouping, a committee examines each age group and tries to cluster players by school and neighborhoods, if possible.
 Coaches have their players placed on their team.
 There are no legacy teams.